 Tokyo Disneysea was waiting for us tomorrow.
 Gotta get to bed early.

 We bought the Disneysea tickets a few days before in a mini mart.
 Didn't understand the language in the kiosk as all were in Japanese, we then request the help of the staff to buy the tickets.
 Same price but minus the queue in Disneysea.
 Okay, there was not a long queue in there on the day itself, probably due to we were there early.
 Once we got in, we practically rushed to get the fastpass for our chosen rides.
-We headed first to the 'Journey to the center of the ride' to get the fast pass.
+We headed first to the 'Journey to the center of the earth' ride to get the fast pass.
 Fast pass printed time still have another half an hour to go.
 We then headed to the '20,000 league under the sea' ride.
 Waiting time only 5 minutes, so we went right in.
 This ride was normal and nothing exciting.
 Stormrider was a much more fun ride.
 After that we got back to the first ride.
 Heart practically skip a beat when the carriage we were in speed upwards and out the mountain, then down the hill.
 It was fun though.

 My friend tried the 'Rage' ride which had a 360 degree turn by himself.
 I was waiting like a mother waiting for her child outside the ride sitting on the bench provided outside. ^^